aakansh9/METI-tourism-prediction/README.md

 1. Download the repository.
 (It contains code and raw data).
 2. Install the required R packages as mentioned in RunMe.R
-3. Inside RunME.R modify the main_path variable to the path of this repository.
+3. Inside RunMe.R modify the main_path variable to the path of this repository.
 4. Run RunMe.R
 6. A submission_ensemble.csv is generated containing final predictions for Toyama City (C6) and Kanazawa (C7)